This page may contain affiliate links. Learn More.

 Another way we got them involved is by asking the kids to dress crazy.
 They could wear their clothes backwards, inside out, make a crazy hairdo, wear mismatched socks, or whatever they wanted to express themselves.
 Everyone had tons of fun doing that.

 I have a t-shirt that says, I teach a thing or two at Little Sprouts.
 I love it and wore it on the celebration day.
-You can find them around the internet like this one on Amazon.
-Click the highlighted link to check it out.

 Some of the parents even decided to come up with some fun themed treats to send with the kids.
 We had them for snack and it extended the celebration for the kids.